EMF & ELF Health Risks: Get The Facts

 Article on ELF (Extremely Low Frequency) Electrical Field Emissions by Cancer.Org

-This article essentially states that ELF from the electrical wiring in common household electrical appliances has NOT been shown to cause cancer and that there is little to no reason for any health concern regarding ELF/ home appliances.
+This article essentially states that ELF from the electrical wiring in common household electrical appliances has NOT been shown to cause cancer and that there is little to no reason for any health concern regarding ELF radiation cancer risk.

 Primary causes for possible ELF health concerns emanate from large power and electrical relay stations, not common household appliances nor Far Infrared Sauna heater panels or sauna wiring.